 The OnePlus Nord N100's main camera outputs oversaturated and contrast-heavy images that lack sharpness.

 In lower-lit indoor shots, the Nord N100’s small camera sensor struggles to pick up detail.
 This results in noisy, soft images at the best of times.
 Because the sensor can’t capture much light, it forces the shutter speed to be slower, which often means you get shaky, blurry photos.
 In other shots, such as the mug of tea, the lack of light means that the system captures incorrect color information as the camera scrambles to expose properly.
 Better camera systems with larger sensors can turn up the shutter speed and capture more color information while doing so.

 The Nord N100 doesn’t have OnePlus’ usual Nightscape in its camera app, though it does recognize nighttime as a scene type.
 This means that the system isn’t capturing a long exposure, nor is it bracketing multiple shots for better night-time HDR.
 These nighttime shots are dark, contrast-heavy, noisy, and blurry.
 Even the similarly-priced Redmi Note 9 comes with a night mode which seems to perform quite well.
 This is not a good look for the Nord N100.

 The OnePlus Nord N100’s dedicated macro mode makes use of the standalone 2MP macro camera.
 Given the resolution, the pictures don’t look too bad.
-In good light there’s adequate sharpness for a novelty feature.
-In darker conditions, though, the camera is adding in a lot of noise reduction which results in a loss of detail.
+In good light, there’s adequate sharpness for a novelty feature.
+In darker conditions, though, the camera adds in a lot of noise reduction, which results in a loss of detail.
 On the whole, the macro feature is pretty gimmicky.
 Usable, but gimmicky.